jlillo/astrasens/README.md

 ## Usage

-Please ask J. Lillo-Box if you want to use this code for your science.

 The code assumes that the data are organized using the following structure, where `root_path` is the main directory of the observation:

 ```